Tonsillitis: Tonsil surgery in children

-Painkillers and might not be effective enough, or people might not want to use too much medication.
-Surgery might also be considered because of complications such as the collection of pus beside a tonsil (known as quinsy or a peritonsillar abscess).
+Reasons for thinking about having tonsil surgery include painkillers and antibiotics not being effective enough, or not wanting to use too much medication.
+Surgery might also be considered because of complications such as the collection of pus near a tonsil (known as quinsy or a peritonsillar abscess).

 When considering surgery, it is worth weighing the pros and cons: On the one hand there is the hope that having tonsils out will reduce the number of infections, or even stop them altogether.
 On the other hand the surgery is associated with risks, and you can't be sure that it will actually help.